PaulTR/AndroidDemoProjects/README.md

 MediaSessionwithMediaStyleNotification: Example of using a media session with the MediaStyle notification for Android Lollipop.
 These notifications are used for lock screen media controls.

 NavigationDrawer: An example of using the navigation drawer in an activity to load fragments.
 Also an example of Square's Otto library for firing events from a list to the activity.

+Nearby Connections: Implementation of the nearby connections API to communicate across a LAN between Android devices.

 Notifications: Demo of different options available in a standard notification from the Android OS.